Things to do in Paracas

 The Isla Ballestas, a group of rocky islands, is the main reason to visit Paracas.
 These ‘Poor Man’s Galapagos’ are home to animals like dolphins, penguins, sea lions, pelicans, red smelly crabs, and many other species.

-Similar to Galapagos but much more budget-friendly.
-Join a 2-hour morning boat trip as this will give you an option to see a million birds hunting for fish by diving into the water.
+Similar to the Galapagos but much more budget-friendly.
+Join a 2-hour morning boat trip, as this will give you an option to see a million birds hunting for fish by diving into the water.
 This event has been featured in ‘Our Planet’ on Netflix.

 Paracas National Reserve

-The sea meets the desert inside the protected Paracas National reserve.
-High cliffs, a Catedral arch, and red and yellow beaches are the main reason to visit this but sunbathing at one of the sand beaches is also an option.
+The sea meets the desert inside the protected Paracas National Reserve.
+High cliffs, a Catedral arch, and red and yellow beaches are the main reasons to visit this, but sunbathing at one of the sand beaches is also an option.
 Explore the sandy landscape by bike or bus tour.

 Looking for restaurants?
 Restaurant Paracas, Chalana or Fruzion are the best in town.